WebAssembly Diversification for Malware Evasion: Experimental Results

 Transformations \texttt{remove function} and \texttt{remove type} also affect malware detection.
-This novel observation indicates that malware detectors are looking for code common in malware yet dead code.
+This novel observation indicates that VirusTotal is looking for code common in malware yet dead code.
 For example, malware detectors probably check for code that does not affect the original functionality of the binary.
 Thus, if this information is removed, the detector misses the malware.
 In other terms, by removing code, the detection surface is reduced.

 The most significant transformation to generate evading malware consists of peephole transformations (the largest bar of the figure at the left-hand side of the figure).
 The peephole transformations operate at the bytecode instruction level.
 For example, in \autoref{example:block1} and \autoref{example:block2} we show a piece of the binary \texttt{089a3645c}, and one peephole transformation applied, respectively.
 The transformation in the listings corresponds to a variant generated with the MCMC evasion algorithm.
-Only this transformation is required to evade 2 VirusTotal detectors for the \texttt{089a3645c}.
+Only this transformation is required to fully evade for the \texttt{089a3645c} binary.

-Our results clearly show that malware detector vendors should prioritize the detection of peephole transformations in WebAssembly, to increase the likelihood of detecting cryptomalware.
+Our results show that malware detectors should prioritize the detection of peephole transformations in WebAssembly, to increase the likelihood of detecting cryptojacking.
 For example, the transformation of \autoref{example:block2} can be reversed with static analysis.

 \lstdefinestyle{watcode}{ numbers=none, stepnumber=1, numbersep=10pt, tabsize=4, showspaces=false, breaklines=true, showstringspaces=false, moredelim=**[is][{\btHL[fill=black!10]}]{`}{`}, moredelim=**[is][{\btHL[fill=celadon!40]}]{!}{!} }